 If the injured party can prove multiple parties are at fault, the law can make any of the negligent parties involved responsible for the entirety of their injuries.
 There is one major advantage to most injured persons -- they can choose who to collect the damages from.

 If You Were Partly Responsible -- Comparative Negligence

-There are circumstances and situations where it is hard to say that another driver or person was entirely responsible for your injuries.
+There are circumstances where it is hard to say that another driver or person was entirely responsible for your injuries.
 In car accidents, often both the injured person and the other driver may be partly responsible.
 In these cases, a rule known as comparative negligence is used.
 Under this rule, blame is apportioned to both drivers in percentage amounts, and any awards are reduced accordingly.